geekforbrains/meteor-schemakit/README.md

 ```

 The above throws a `Meteor.Error` with `error: validation` and the
-`details` property set to the failed fields:
+`details` property set to the failed validations.

 ```javascript
 {